Internship and Assistantship Opportunities

 Applicants must be skilled, persuasive writers and must be familiar with Microsoft Office.
 Preferred skills include knowledge of HTML code, Adobe InDesign and Photoshop software.

-The CEAH is based in Carver Hall on the ISU campus.
+The CEAH is based in Catt hall on the ISU campus.
 Interns are expected to work a minimum of 10 - 15 hours per week, though the actual times/days may be mutually determined to suit the Center-related activities, the intern's class schedule, and the Center office hours.
 CEAH public events are occasionally held in the evenings at the Memorial Union or Brunnier Museum.
 The intern will be expected to attend all evening public events.
 This is an unpaid internship.

 How to Apply